akanazi0/akanazi0/README.md

-# Hi there, I'm Abdulelah Khalaf 👋
+# Hi there, I'm Abdulelah Alanazi 👋

 BSc in Computer Science, working as a Software & DevOps Engineer focused on backend architecture, API design, and cloud infrastructure.